 I have had a few in the past, but none have held up very long.
 I am glad I got it!
 It made making these cookies really easy and so far it has held up great.
 Fingers crossed, I may have finally found the perfect scoops!

 A word of warning: these really are easy enough to mix by hand, so you might want to go that route.
-I got lazy and pulled out my mixer and almost came over the edge.
+The batch is so big, it almost came out of my 4.5 quart mixer.

-I still had to mix in the candy by hand anyway.
+The mixer was so full, I had to stir in the M&Ms by hand anyway because they were getting thrown out of the bowl.
 So, pull out the biggest mixing bowl you have and a sturdy spoon and just go for it!